 Vintage Nature Imagery

 Using the visual iconography of an old encyclopedia or naturalist textbook gives a cover aesthetic gravitas.
 Covers like The Far Field look more established and timeless rather than trendy.
 Additionally, using vintage images of nature gestures to readers that the book will be about observation in some way.
 Lauren Groff’s Florida, with its vintage illustration of a panther, demonstrates to the reader that, like a naturalist observing animals, this collection of stories will feature close observation of creatures (human and otherwise) in their natural habitats.

 Gen-Z Yellow (and, of course, still millennial pink)

 To give your titles a contemporary feel, and to hit a demographic of late teens to late-20s readers, consider the ubiquitous, but still popular, millennial pink.
 Or, for a fresher feel, it’s younger cousin, Gen-Z Yellow.
 Both are bright and inviting, and look great on a social media scroll.
 Consider this color palette, especially if your book is about millennial or Gen-Z characters.
 Better still, combine them both like The Lonesome Bodybuilder.
 Bonus points if you can take a queue from Soft Skull Press and animate your cover to give it some extra oomph.

 Illustrated portraits and bright backgrounds

-Be sure to check out some of our favorite covers on NetGalley in our Cover Love series to gain even more inspiration for your cover art!
+Be sure to check out some of our favorite covers on NetGalley in our Cover Love on the NetGalley homepage to gain even more inspiration!